cziem/100-Days-Of-Writing/Your-only-shortcut-to-success.md

 - Don't dwell on yesterday's victories.
 - Pay attention to your competitors.
 - Pay attention to your progress.
 See how you can keep track of your success here.
 [Tracking Success](https://www.linkedin.com/pulse/tracking-results-phavor-george)
+- Be accountable to someone or a group of people